rochester-rcl/resurrect3d/README.md

 cd into the project directory and run `npm install`

-Since this is just a slight variation on the [Create React App](https://github.com/facebookincubator/create-react-app) template so all of those npm scripts are available here, including:
+Since this is just a slight variation on the [Create React App](https://github.com/facebookincubator/create-react-app) template all of those npm scripts are available here, including:

 ```